sdoboli/Lab8_CSC16_S21/README.md

 		Type: ls

+4. Goal: Understand how to generate random numbers in C++.
+Check the generate_random.cpp code:
+	a) Open the file in visual studio code.
+Write down what you think the code is doing.
+	b) Compile the program: make random
+	c) Run the program: ./random

+5. Goal: Understand how to use cin to input data in your program.
+Check the code: input.cpp
+	a) Open the file in visual studio code.
+Write down what you think the code is doing.
+	b) Compile the program: make input
+	c) Run the program: ./input

 Congratulations!
 You are now ready to start your assignment.

-A) First Problems
+First Problems

 1) Open the lab1_1.cpp file using the visual studio code editor.
 Look at the code.
 2) Compile the lab1_1.cpp by typing: `make lab1_1`